Roboticy3/flex_logic/README.md

 Weak Low and Weak High will be excluded.
 32-bit integers (Godot `int`) will represent variable-width values that mold themselves to whatever they've been connected to, with additional bit-masks for U (unset), Z (high impedence), and X (short circuit).

 ## Nets
 Usually, I would call them wires.
 The standard is very keen to point out that wires do not store values themselves, but instead have their values determined by drivers.
-The "tri" net type solves the multiple driver problem by providing a truth table (p.26, Table 4-1) for the resolution of a wire based on its drivers.
+The "tri" net type solves the multiple driver problem by providing a truth table for the resolution of a wire based on its drivers.